By far, the best decision I made after I got into snorkeling was to buy a waterproof action camera like a GoPro. For. Sure.

 For one, while it’s possible to find a snorkel mask that has a mount on top for your GoPro, mask video always turns out shaky, jerky and often pointed the wrong way.
 It just doesn’t look good.

 But, more importantly, if you’re using your GoPro without a floating hand grip and you happen to bobble it and lose your grasp on the GoPro, more than likely it’s going to sink the bottom of the ocean and never be seen again.
-That means you’re out $499 and also all of the memories which you have saved on that memory card.
-So, just get a floating hand grip before you get in the water.
+That means you’re out ~$499 and also all of the memories which you have saved on that memory card.
+So, just get a floating hand grip before you get in the water to snorkel with a GoPro.
+The hand grips really aren’t very expensive.

-I swear by the CamKix Waterproof Telescopic Floating Hand Grip (Amazon listing) and have used it for years.
+I swear by the CamKix Waterproof Telescopic Floating Hand Grip (Amazon listing) and have used it for years for GoPro snorkeling.
 It’s my go-to hand grip because it can easily float with my GoPro attached should it ever need to, the telescoping feature is really useful, and I can even store extra cash, rings, etc. in the hand grip itself and take it with me into the water.
 It works well and has accompanied me on tons of snorkel trips.

-There are definitely basic settings that you want to understand and change on your GoPro to get the best results when snorkeling.
+There are definitely basic settings that you want to understand and change on your camera to get the best results when snorkeling with a GoPro.
 And, it’s a lot easier to prep these beforehand on land than it is in the water, so let’s take care of it now.

 (Also, most any action camera is going to have the same types of settings, so these concepts should apply across cameras, even if you don’t have a GoPro.)